SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/2.1-add-custom-section/readme.md

 > **Hint**: replace _<module_name>_ in the snippet above with the name of your project, defined in step [2.0 - Add SAP Fiori Element UIs](/chapters/2.0-add-fiori-elements-ui), paragraph 2, point 5, under 'Project Attributes'.
 If the name contains any dots, they need to be replaced with slashes.

 This metadata file can hold much more information than only the actions, see [here](https://ui5.sap.com/#/topic/5866a476fa4445ec953181354b383097).
-For our scenario we will use the [settings action](https://ui5.sap.com/#/topic/5483068f017049339e6a9e25f89f7074), which can be used for any type of change.
-For this action a handler function must be defined, which returns the data needed to create a Key User change.
+For our scenario, we will use the [settings action](https://ui5.sap.com/#/topic/5483068f017049339e6a9e25f89f7074), which can be used for any type of change.
+For this action, a handler function must be defined, which returns the data needed to create a Key User change.

-The following sample creates an action with a specific name and icon, creates a change of type 'createNewButton' and passes some information along with it.
+The following sample defines an action with a specific name and icon, creates a change of type 'createNewButton' and passes some information along with it.

 ```js
 sap.ui.define([], function() {